 - Communication styles among students vary across culture, context, and audience.
 This Teaching Commons article, Communicating with Students, addresses communicating with international students, as well as communicating with students via email.
-If you happen to be an international instructor, we recommend reading this article about communication in the classroom.
+If you happen to be an international instructor, we recommend reading the article 'Tips for Communicating with Students for International Instructors' about communication in the classroom.

 - Office hours are a crucial component of teaching students, as well as interacting and communicating with them.
 This Teaching Commons article, Utilizing Office Hours to Encourage Student-Instructor Interaction, overviews the best ways to utilize office hours for student learning.

 - Instructors often make a lot of assumptions about students’ learning and study skills, despite the wide variance in student ability.
 We recommend looking at the Teaching Commons Study Skills tag to assist students with developing their study skills.